stevan06v/stevans-coding-blog/content/posts/raspberrypi-projects/portable-hidden-service/index.md

 or just use this template repo.

-* Run the application:
-** In case you are working on a windows machine:
+### In case you are working on a windows machine:

-Run the docker-daemon and double click the start.cmd-file.
+Run the docker-daemon and double click the `start.cmd`-file.

 Open your tor-client and access the output hidden-service-url